mohdwasi03/docker-project/README.md

 # Problem-Statement
  Setup Postgres in a docker container and imported  dataset  into it.
  Setup Jupyter notebook in another docker container.
- Impelemented SQL queries from Jupyter notebook container, connecting to the Postgres container.
+ Impelement SQL queries from Jupyter notebook container, connecting to the Postgres container.